AI-and-Blockchain/S24_The_World/README.md

 - **Classification Layer:** A fully connected layer (`fc1`) with `num_classes + 1` output neurons.
 This includes neurons for each object class and an additional neuron for the "nothing" class.
 - **Regression Layer:** A fully connected layer (`fc2`) with `num_classes * 4` output neurons.
 Each class has four neurons representing the coordinates of bounding boxes (upper left and lower right corners).

-### Training Loop
-The training process includes:

-- Iteratively processing the training data to compute outputs.
-- Calculating classification and regression losses.
-- Updating model parameters using stochastic gradient descent.
-- Regular evaluation on the validation set to monitor performance and mitigate overfitting.
-- Saving the best model based on validation loss and accuracy metrics.

-### Testing
-Post-training, the model is assessed on a test set to evaluate its performance on unseen data.

 ### Data Loading and Preprocessing
 - **Data Handling:** Custom datasets and `DataLoader` for managing training, validation, and test datasets.
 - **Preprocessing:** Data augmentation and preprocessing steps include resizing and normalization, implemented via `torchvision` transforms.